krizzdewizz/saeubere-deinen-weg/README-en.md

 - What to do with syringes, fixer utensils and the like?
 Leaving is not an option.
 - Is it ok to consume energy drinks like Red Bull during the promotion?
 Other "grey" areas?
 - Travel ashtray Amazon/AliExpress or other web links to buy
+- Who funds the costs for flyers, travel ashtrays, etc?
 - More?